University of Melbourne

 - Duration: 12 months

-This program will facilitate your career as an agent of change, either within a new venture or an established organisation.
+Facilitates your career as an agent of change, either within a new venture or an established organisation.

-Course Overview
+Course overview

-In the Master of Entrepreneurship you will learn how to develop new businesses, products, services, or processes, creating value and generating new revenue growth through entrepreneurial thought and action.
+In the Master of Entrepreneurship, you will learn how to develop new businesses, products, services, or processes, creating value and generating new revenue growth through entrepreneurial thought and action.
 Students will learn about the latest concepts, frameworks, tools and techniques to identify and successfully implement new business opportunities.
-During the course of the year, there will be many opportunities to interact with and learn from (corporate) entrepreneurs and put obtained knowledge, tools and skills into practice.
+During the course of the year, there will be many opportunities to interact with and learn from (corporate) entrepreneurs and put the obtained knowledge, tools and skills into practice.

 The course has been redesigned to allow students to choose an area of interest, whether that is entrepreneurship or intrapreneurship.
 In the intrapreneurship specialisation, students will learn the why, when and how organisations can engage in corporate entrepreneurship, equipping them to support organisations to grow and become more innovative by embracing an entrepreneurial mindset.

-Key Facts
+Key facts

 What you will study